Raising baby chicks isn't hard and with just a little help, even your kids could take the lead in caring for your new fluffy baby chicks.

 How to Set up a Brooder for Baby Chicks

-Make sure your brooder box is big enough for the number of chicks you ordered, plus your supplies.
+Make sure your brooder box is big enough for the number of chicks you ordered, plus your feeder and water.

 Your chicks don’t want to be cramped!
-They need room to move around in.
+They need room to move around.

 Sadly, chicks can be trampled by each other if they're over-crowded.
 Plus your chicks will only get bigger as their grow - a bigger brooder is always better!

-I also recommend that you keep the brooder box in your house or garage in the beginning so you can keep a better eye on them.
+I also recommend that you keep the brooder box in your house or garage in the beginning so you can keep a better eye on them and replenish their fresh water as needed.

 Lay a nice cozy layer of pine shavings or bedding on the floor of the brooder.
 You should plan to clean out your brooder bedding twice a week (or as needed) to keep the brooder box smelling fresh and prevent illness in your baby chicks.